MkUnion and state machines in Go

 to generateDependencyMock

-for dependencies, but still important to write more concise code.
+for dependencies, but it's still important for writing more concise code.

 Generating state diagram from tests